 Getting involved in different organizations in college is a great way to meet new people, gain leadership skills, and improve your resume.
 Here's a quick look at some ways you can be involved in your Housing & Residential Life and campus community:

 As a member of our residential community, you are automatically a member of the Residence Hall Association (RHA).
 RHA is the official voice of on-campus residents and works closely with department leaders to promote a great residential experience for students.
-In addition to advising Residence Life on issues of policy and budget; RHA is a programming and leadership development group, putting on large-scale programs such as Hall Involvement Team (HI Team), Block Party, Taste of the Union and Hall Leadership Camp.
-RHA general body meetings are always on Thursdays at 5:00 PM at the Student Union.
+In addition to advising Housing & Residential Life on issues of policy and budget; RHA is a programming and leadership development group, putting on large-scale programs such as Hall Involvement Team (HI Team), Block Party, Taste of the Union and Hall Leadership Camp.
+RHA general body meetings are always on Thursdays at 5:00 PM.

-Each residence hall has a hall council to provide a variety of services and programming opportunities for residents.
+Each dorm has a hall council to provide a variety of services and programming opportunities for residents.
 Hall councils play a key role in setting the tone in each residence hall by planning social activities and educational programs.
-Hall councils also work towards improving amenities and services provided in the halls.
-You will receive more information about your specific hall council when you move in, or you can contact your hall's Community Director.
+Hall councils also work towards improving amenities and services provided in the dorms.
+You will receive more information about your specific hall council when you move in, or you can contact your Community Director.

 NATIONAL RESIDENCE HALL HONORARY

 What is ACT?
 ACT stands for Advocates Coming Together, and started in Housing & Residential Life in the fall of 2008.
-ACT is comprised of a group of students who live in the University of Arizona residence halls, and are passionate about working for inclusion and making change.
+ACT is comprised of a group of students who live in the University of Arizona dorms, and are passionate about working for inclusion and making change.
 ACT’s goals are to learn about and reflect on systems of oppression (abelism, cisgenderism, classism, heterosexism, racism, sexism, etc.), as well as address these issues at the University of Arizona.
-In addition, ACT will plan large-scale social justice programs like the annual Day of Silence Photo Shoot and Hunger Banquet.

 Mission Statement: ACT is a Housing & Residential Life group that strives to educate students on issues of equity and equality, to have pride in the University of Arizona’s diversity, and to take action to make UA a more inclusive place.

-Hall Involvement Team (HI Team) is a group of selected students who arrive early to campus for leadership training and to help students move into the halls.
-HI Team is an excellent leadership opportunity for new and returning students who are living in the residence halls.
-Applications are typically available early summer.
+Hall Involvement Team (HI Team) is a group of selected students who arrive early to campus for leadership training and to help students move into the dorms.
+HI Team is an excellent leadership opportunity for new students who are living in the dorms.
+Interested?
+Be sure to check your CatMail throughout the summer for information and application details.

 Whether your interests are social, academic, athletic or Greek, the UA has something for everyone.
 For more information on organizations and getting involved, contact the Center for Student Involvement and Leadership, or check out the list of registered student organizations.